Skip to main content

 The file is created automatically when the first resource is added (POST).

-const server = await create(config)
+const server = await create({

-Each resource will be saved in a separate JSON file inside the data folder, created on demand when data for that resource is first added.
+To store each resource in its own JSON file, use a folder name.
+Each resource will be saved in a separate JSON file inside the folder, created on demand when data for that resource is first added.
 For example:

 • data/movies.json — Contains an array of movie objects